soniakevlia/InterprocessorCommunication/README.md

 # InterprocessorCommunication
-Couple of basic examples of IPC.
+Several of basic examples of IPC.